MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup/plan-your-content.md

  **Reserved keywords**

-Microsoft Search in Bing determines which bookmarks appear as the top work results based on usage.
+Microsoft Search determines which bookmarks appear as the top work results based on usage.
 When you need a specific result to appear as the top result, use reserved keywords.
 A reserved keyword is a unique word or phrase that identifies a bookmark or Q&A result.
 When a user enters a reserved keyword in the search box, that bookmark or Q&A will be the first result that appears.
-Use reserved keywords sparingly to allow Microsoft Search in Bing to learn based on usage.
+Use reserved keywords sparingly to allow Microsoft Search to learn based on usage.

  **Suggested keywords**